 - i.
 Civil and criminal jury selections, grand jury proceedings, and jury trials may proceed as long as they can be conducted in compliance with health advisories. - All other civil and criminal matters scheduled for an in-Court appearance may proceed as long as they can be conducted in compliance with health advisories.
 Where all parties and the Presiding Judge agree to resolve the matters without oral argument, or via telephone or video teleconferencing, hearings may be conducted remotely.
 This provision applies to the District of Oregon Reentry Court proceedings. - iii.
 In the event the Court experiences a reduced ability to obtain an adequate spectrum of jurors due to public health considerations associated with criminal jury trials and grand jury proceedings, the time period of the continuances implemented by this Standing Order will be excluded under the Speedy Trial Act, 18 U.S.C. § 3161(h)(7)(A).
 The Court finds that the ends of justice served by ordering these continuances outweighs the best interest of the public and each defendant's right to speedy indictment or trial.
 The Court may extend the period of exclusion as circumstances may warrant. - iv.
 The District Clerk's Office in the Portland, Eugene, and Medford courthouses will not accept cash payments until further notice.
-Filings will continue to be accepted electronically, or by e-mail, mail, or deposit in drop boxes located in the lobbies of the Portland, Eugene, and Medford courthouses.
-Information about whether intake counters are open to the public is available at ord.uscourts.gov.
+Intake counters at the Portland, Eugene, and Medford courthouses are open to the public, and filings will continue to be accepted electronically, by mail, and by deposit in drop boxes located in the lobbies of the Portland, Eugene, and Medford courthouses.
+No person may pay a fee by leaving the payment in any of the Court's drop boxes, however.
+Fees submitted via U.S. mail must be paid by check or money order.
+Fees paid in person at one of the Court's public intake counters may be paid by check, money order, or credit card.
+Registered users of CM/ECF and persons applying to practice before this Court may pay fees using a credit card via pay.gov.

-B. Waiver of Signature and Paper Copy Requirements
+B. Waiver of Signature Requirements

 Some Federal Rules of Criminal Procedure, such as Rules 10(b)(2), 15(c)(l)(A), 20(a)(l), 23(a)(l), 32(e), 43(b)(2), allow for consent or waiver of certain rights by a defendant, but require that such consent or waiver be in writing.
 More broadly, various documents, including but not limited to financial affidavits, plea petitions, and waivers of indictment, call for the signatures of defendants, counsel, and/or judges.
 The current circumstances are likely to make it impracticable, if not impossible, to obtain actual signatures in a timely and safe manner.
 For these reasons, during the period when this Standing Order is in effect, any document may be signed electronically.
-Further, where a defendant's signature is called for, either defense counsel or the presiding judge may sign on the defendant's behalf if the defendant, after an opportunity to consult with counsel, consents.
+Further, where a defendant's behalf if the defendant, after an opportunity to consult with counsel, consents.